PolyCortex/polydodo/mobile/README.md

   - Android Studio is a great tool as it installs the required Android SDK, but also provides an Android Virtual Device manager which allows you to emulate an android device.

 ### Setup
-First, download the required dependencies using:
+First, at the root of the mobile/ folder, download the required dependencies using:
 ```
 flutter pub get
 ```